-The Authority has an agreement with the FHLB for collateralized borrowings in an amount not to exceed the lending limit internally established by the FHLB, which is 40% of the Authority's total assets, or \$1.5 billion.
-Amounts drawn under the agreement bears interest at the same rates charged by the FHLB to its member banks and are collateralized by certain mortgage loans and investments.
-As of December 31, 2022 and 2021, the Authority had \$81.5 million and \$146.9 million of short-term debt outstanding with the FHLB.
+The Authority has an agreement with the FHLB for collateralized borrowings in an amount not to exceed the lending limit internally established by the FHLB, which is 40% of the Authority's total assets, or \$2.1 billion.
+Amounts drawn under the agreement bear interest at the same rates charged by the FHLB to its member banks and are collateralized by certain mortgage loans and investments.
+As of December 31, 2023 and 2022, the Authority had \$94.5 million and \$81.5 million of short-term debt outstanding with the FHLB.